North Korea national football team: First title and return to the FIFA World Cup (2006–2010)

-In early 2010, a few months before the World Cup, North Korea participated in the 2010 AFC Challenge Cup with the winner automatically qualifying for the final phase of the 2011 AFC Asian Cup.
+In early 2010, a few months before the FIFA World Cup, North Korea participated in the 2010 AFC Challenge Cup with the winner automatically qualifying for the final phase of the 2011 AFC Asian Cup.
 The Chollimas, still led by Kim Jong-hun, had an excellent run in the competition.
 After finishing top of their first round group, ahead of Turkmenistan, they swept Myanmar 5–0 in the semi-finals before winning, after the penalty shootout, again facing the Turkmens in the final.
 This success allowed them to secure a place in the continental finals, ten years after their last participation.
 It was also the first title obtained by the men's national team.
 The following month, in February, the North Koreans engaged in the 2010 East Asian Football Championship where they entered in the second round.
 For the first time, they did not reach the final pool, beaten on goal difference by Hong Kong.

 With a final pre-tournament ranking of 105th, North Korea were the lowest-ranked team at the 2010 FIFA World Cup.
-They were drawn in Group G alongside Brazil, Portugal, and Côte d'Ivoire, in what some commentators referred to as a "Group of death".
-After a 2-1 defeat against Brazil, North Korea were eliminated after losing 7-0 to Portugal, the heaviest defeat in the team's history.
+They were drawn in Group G alongside Brazil, Portugal, and Ivory Coast, in what some commentators referred to as a "Group of death".
+After a 2–1 defeat against Brazil with Ji Yun-nam scoring the only goal for North Korea in the FIFA World Cup, North Korea were eliminated after losing 7–0 to Portugal, the heaviest defeat in the team's history.
 After trailing 1–0 at halftime, they conceded six goals in the second half.
 The match was shown live in North Korea - an exceptionally rare occurrence for a foreign broadcast - but the broadcast was interrupted after Portugal's fourth goal.
-North Korea went on to lose their final match against Côte d'Ivoire 3-0 to record the worst performance of any team at that year's World Cup.
+North Korea went on to lose their final match against Ivory Coast 3–0 to record the worst performance of any team at that year's FIFA World Cup.

 After the FIFA World Cup, Radio Free Asia reported based on anonymous reports that coach Kim Jong-hun had been punished by being sent to forced labor camps, while some players had been subjected to "harsh ideological criticism".
+In 2024, retired midfielder An Yong-hak said such reports are a hoax.